digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-33.md

 * Working on co-simulation and formal verification of a new case study based on a bicycle vehicle with a Master student who is doing his thesis under my supervision.
 * Preparing the slides for the incoming lectures on formal methods and co-simulation .

+#### Hugo Daniel Macedo
+* Met with SCUBIC https://scubic.tech/en/company/ an SME operating Digital Twins for Water.
+* Will meet with Kuono and DenDanskeVandKlynge partners on future Water data platform IFD project lead by DTU.
+* Working with Kristoffer on INTO-CPS App development see below.
+* Writting with Mirgita and Casper et al on FI paper.
+* Met with Claudio about the INTO-CPS tutorials.
+Looking forward for feedabck on new RC testing.
+* Met weekly with Till in the deveoplment of the IMM model.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2